thoughtbot/superglue/README.md

 Makes an ajax call to a page, and sets the response to the pages store.

-This is like a normal ajax request. remote will fire off and process responses without any flow control.
-It does however, respect the visit, and will noop exisiting requests when visit is used.
+This is like a normal ajax request. `remote` will fire off and process responses without any flow control.

 #### remoteInOrder
 ```
 remoteInOrder(url {contentType = null, method = 'GET', body = ''})
 ```

-Mostly the same as remote, the difference is that responses are put in a queue and evaluated in the order of when remoteInOrder was dispatched.
+Mostly the same as [remote](#remote), the difference is that responses are put in a queue and evaluated in the order of when `remoteInOrder` was dispatched.

 ### Filtering nodes
 Breezy can filter your content tree for a specific node.
 This is done by adding a `_bz=keypath.to.node` in your URL param and setting the content type to `.js`.
 BreezyTemplates will no-op all node blocks that are not in the keypath, ignore deferment and caching (if an `ActiveRecord::Relation` is encountered, it will append a where clause with your provided id) while traversing, and return the node.
 Breezy will then graft that node back onto its tree on the client side.